verdan/atlasclient/README.rst

 --------

 * Lazy loading: requests are only performed when data are required and not yet available
+* Leverages Python's Data Classes for Glossary.
 * Resource object relationships: REST API from sub-resources are done transparently for the user, for instance the user does not have to know that it needs to trigger a different REST request for getting the classifications of a specific entity.

 TODO features
 -------------

 * allow multiprocessing
+* Implement Caching
+* Apply Data Classes to all entity types.
+For now only Glossary endpoints are using it.

 Credits
 ---------